HDTian/TVMR/README.md

 This section reminds you of cleaning data in your study.
-You may remove correlated genetic variants, rescale the variables, limit your data to certain subgroups, remove or permute the missing values of your data, or choose a specific time region for the exposure.
+You may remove correlated genetic variants, rescale the variables, limit your data to certain subgroups, remove or impute the missing values of your data, or choose a specific time region for the exposure.

 ## Functional dimension reduction